Woodhouse, Alberta

 Woodhouse is a hamlet in southern Alberta, Canada within the Municipal District of Willow Creek No. 26.
 It is located on Highway 2, approximately 58 km northwest of Lethbridge.

+History

-During the second world war the Royal Canadian Air Force established a Relief Aerodrome near the hamlet.
+During the Second World War, the Royal Canadian Air Force established a Relief Aerodrome near the hamlet.

 Demographics

 Woodhouse recorded a population of 15 in the 1991 Census of Population conducted by Statistics Canada.